jessepav/libgdx-wiki-old/File-handling.md

 Finally, files can be stored on the external storage, accessible via `Gdx.files.external` in LibGDX.
 The behaviour regarding external files was changed in Android over the times, hence in LibGDX:

-* LibGDX up to 1.9.11 uses the Android external storage directory.
+* libGDX up to 1.9.11 uses the Android external storage directory.
 That is up to Android 4.3 the sd card directory, which might not always be available, and a virtual emulated sd card directory on later versions.
 For accessing these files, you need to add a permission to your AndroidManifest.xml file, see [Permissions](https://github.com/libgdx/libgdx/wiki/Starter-classes-and-configuration#permissions).
 From Android 6 on, even a runtime permission is needed to use the directory and starting from Android 11, access is forbidden completely for normal apps (if you want to publish on the Play Store).
-* LibGDX 1.9.12 or later uses the App external storage directory.
+* libGDX 1.9.12 or later uses the App external storage directory.
 This directory (located at Android/data/data/your_package_id/) is readable and writable from your app without any further permission and changes, but other apps (like file managers) can access the files from here.
 Note: If the user uninstalls the app, the data saved here will be deleted if not copied to another location before by the user.

 ### iOS ###
 On iOS all file types are available.